aegir-project/documentation/docs/help/contact.md

 Remember that Aegir, like Drupal, transcends timezones, and even the developers are many hours apart from each other.
 Sometimes it's quiet, and sometimes it's very busy.
 Don't repeat yourself: someone will respond eventually if not immediately.

+We try to meet check-in there on Thursdays at 2PM GMT (10 AM EDT, 8 AM MDT).

 New to IRC?
 IRC instructions for Drupal users are at: [http://drupal.org/irc](http://drupal.org/irc "http://drupal.org/irc").

 **Twitter**